delingren/walle/remote_transmitter.md

 Let's denotes the movements of the two treads first.
 They can move forward or backwards.
 Let's use 1 to denote a full speed forward move, -1 for a full speed backward move, and 0 for no movements.
 So, for Wall-E to move forward full speed, we need a (1,1); a full speed backward movement can be achieved by a (-1,-1).
 To spin in place left, we need a (-1,-1); to make a left turn pivoting on the left tread, we need a (0,1), etc etc.

 Now consider the movements of the joystick.
 When the joystick is in the neutral position, there should be no movements.
 We want the control to be intuitive.
-So, pushing the joystck forward and backward along the Y-axis should make Wall-E to move along a straight line and the direction and speed are dependent on the joystick's position relative to the neaural position.
+So, pushing the joystick forward and backward along the Y-axis should make Wall-E to move along a straight line and the direction and speed are dependent on the joystick's position relative to the neutral position.
 Similarly, when the joystick moves along the X-axis, we should be spinning in place.
 When the joystick is in the upper-left corner, we should be making a left turn pivoting on the left tread.
 And so on and so forth.

 Now, we can plot the nine key positions and the tread values.
 And we can draw arrows to represent the joystick movements from one position to another and the trends of the tread values along the way.
-And we will represent the position of the joystick with a normalized 2-dimensional coordiate. `(-1,1)*(-1,1)`.
+And we will represent the position of the joystick with a normalized 2-dimensional coordinate. `(-1,1)*(-1,1)`.

 ```
             l-               l=